No.1515 Fengnan East Road, Taizhou, China

 If you cannot preheat the lubricant used by the cabinet heater, you may need to use an ambient heater to maintain a higher lubricant temperature.
 This way, you help protect the compressor from motor wear and tear.
 When you use cabinets or ambient heaters, check them regularly to ensure they function correctly and safely.

-It is recommended that you drain the tank daily, either manually or automatically.
-Water in the tank can cause rust on the bottom, forcing you to purchase a new tank.
-If you forget to empty your tank, consider purchasing an electronic drain valve.
+It's recommended that you drain the tank daily, either manually or automatically.
+Water left in the tank can cause rust on the bottom, eventually forcing a costly tank replacement.
+If manual draining is easy to forget, consider an automatic electronic drain valve instead.

 If you have any enquiries about the BISON air compressor, we would love to hear from you.